Partial desingularization: Introduction

 From the latter generic splitting condition, it follows (at least in the algebraic case) that there is a unique splitting of $f$ in $\overline{\IC(w)}\llb u,x\rrb [z]$, where each $b_j(u,w,x) \in \overline{\IC(w)}\llb u,x\rrb$.
 Here $\overline{\IC(w)}$ denotes an algebraic closure of the field of fractions $\IC(w)$ of the polynomial ring $\IC[w]$ (see \S\ref{subsec:basicsplit}).

-For example, if there is a single $w$ variable, then $f$ splits over $\IC(w^{1/p})\llb u,x\rrb$, for some $p$, by the Newton-Puiseux theorem and elementary Galois theory, and we can take $p=k$, if $f$ is irreducible (see Lemma \ref{lemma:finitesplit} and Corollary \ref{cor:finitesplit}).
+For example, if there is a single $w$ variable, then $f$ splits over $\IC(w^{1/p})\llb u,x\rrb$, for some $p$, by the Newton-Puiseux theorem and elementary Galois theory, and we can take $p=k$, if $f$ is irreducible (see Lemmas \ref{lemma:finitesplit} and \ref{cor:finitesplit}).

 Following is a simple basic example which illustrates Theorem \ref{thm:splitintro} following, and also shows that the conclusion in this result cannot, in general, be strengthened.

 \begin{example} Let

 Then $f$ (or the subvariety $X$ of $\IA_{\IC}^3$ defined by $f(w,x,z)=0$) is $\nc(2)$ at every nonzero point of the $w$-axis $\{x=z=0\}$.
 The function $f$ does not split over $\IC\llb w,x\rrb$, but we can write